diekmann/wasm-fizzbuzz/doom/README.md

 ---

 One more thing before we continue: I introduced a huge bug!!
-In the makefiles for the ddom library and compiler runtime, I had the include path `-I` still point to the include path of my machine!
+In the makefiles for the doom library and compiler runtime, I had the include path `-I` still point to the include path of my machine!
 This could have lead to really hard-to-debug bugs, for example, if the size of an integer is used as the size on my host system instead of what the `wasm32` `arch` specifies.
-In [d37ac2d](https://github.com/diekmann/wasm-fizzbuzz/commit/d37ac2d484ea64fa20936280ca94992f48a7e6ef) I'm finally setting the include paths correctly to us the syste headers from our musl libc with the `wasm32` arch.
+In [d37ac2d](https://github.com/diekmann/wasm-fizzbuzz/commit/d37ac2d484ea64fa20936280ca94992f48a7e6ef) I'm finally setting the include paths correctly to us the system headers from our musl libc with the `wasm32` arch.
 This also requires compiling with `-nostdlib`, `-ffreestanding`, `-nostdinc`, otherwise, the host include may still be used.

 ---